BA/Leverhulme Small Research Grants 2021 guidance notes

 Applicants in any doubt about their eligibility or any other aspect of their application are advised to contact the Research Funding Office at the Academy, where staff will be pleased to assist.

-Results announced by email to address on application: by December 2021
+Results announced by email to address on application: 31 August 2021

 Travel and maintenance away from home

-Consumables (i.e. purchase of datasets, photocopies, microfilms, etc., and any other minor items that will be used up during the course of the project)
+Consumables (i.e. purchase of datasets, photocopies, microfilms, etc., and any other minor items that will be used up)

 Specialist software (excluding commonly available office packages)